 You will be learning many of the concepts that make up the study of "forensic science" including physics, chemistry, anatomy, cell biology, environmental science and math.
 You will discover how - from toxicology to fingerprints to DNA samples - forensic science has progressed over the past 150 years to meet ever-changing legal standards.
 You will learn how modern crime scenes are secured and searched, how material and samples are treated in laboratories, and how different types of evidence are used to sort legal fact from criminal fiction.

 Your work in class will include labs, case studies, on-line activities and professional visits.
-The focus outside of class will be the design of a lab or research project that will be shared on the last day of the course.
 Students will do an independent research project related to forensic toxicology.
 This course takes you beyond "just" the learning of science concepts, it will help you see how science is used to answer questions and solve real-world problems.

 STEM for Rising 9th and 10th Graders

 Two-week, non-credit residential program focused on STEM subjects and taught on Brown’s campus.
 For students completing grades 8-9 by June 2020; minimum age of 14 and maximum age of 15 by the start of the program.Visit Program Page Information Sessions Learn How to Apply